JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 ### Interferogram Image
 - ***[Interferogram (Gas-Jet)]*** Scaled gas-jet interferogram image.

 - ***[Open File(s)]*** Open interferogram image(s) file(s) with the presence of gas jet.
 Image file extensions should preferably be .png or .snp.
 However, all image extensions (.gif, .jpg, .bmp, etc) could be used.
-The path to opened file is shown in text box above. ***lembrar flar da média - If more than one file was opened the analysis will treated the avereage of those data***
+The path to opened file is shown in text box above.
+If more than one file has been opened, each file will be analyzed individually and the average of all results will be presented to the user.
   > **Warning**
   >  Interferometry Analysis - Gas-Jet software only works with grayscale image files.

 - ***[Interferogram (Ref.)]*** Scaled reference interferogram image.

 - ***[Open File]*** Open an undisturbed interferogram image file.
 Image file extensions should preferably be .png or .snp.
 However, all image extensions (.gif, .jpg, .bmp, etc) could be used.
-The path to opened file is shown in text box above. ***lembrar de flar que é so umas - as reference file this algorith allow to open only one file, unlike the gas jet interferogram***
+The path to opened file is shown in text box above.
+Unlike interferogram gas jet files, the algorithm allows the insertion of only one reference file.
   > **Warning**
   >  Interferometry Analysis - Gas-Jet software only works with grayscale image files.